 Most of the online ebook sellers, including Amazon, Google Play and Kobo, also offer a range of free ebooks, no strings attached.
 Plus there are individuals and companies who've make their ebooks available to download, free of charge: you find some of these in our list of free ebooks for artists and designers.

 Since the lockdown, a lot of extra ebooks have been made available for free, and we present our 10 favourites below.
 Note that these are all free at time of press, but that may change, so you might not want to hang around.
+If you're looking to buy yourself an ebook, check out our best ereaders article.

 Free from Amazon